Martin Bormann: Reichsleiter and head of the party chancellery

 While Hitler was in residence at the Berghof, Bormann was constantly in attendance and acted as Hitler's personal secretary.
 In this capacity, he began to control the flow of information and access to Hitler.
 During this period, Hitler gave Bormann control of his personal finances.
 In addition to salaries as chancellor and president, Hitler's income included money raised through royalties collected on his book Mein Kampf and the use of his image on postage stamps.
 Bormann set up the Adolf Hitler Fund of German Trade and Industry, which collected money from German industrialists on Hitler's behalf.
 Some of the funds received through this programme were disbursed to various party leaders, but Bormann retained most of it for Hitler's personal use.
 Bormann and others took notes of Hitler's thoughts expressed over dinner and in monologues late into the night and preserved them.
 The material was published after the war as Hitler's Table Talk.
+Historian Mikael Nilsson contends that Bormann (along with Henry Picker and Heinrich Heim, who transcribed the material) distorted the table talks so that the content would be useful to help him win disagreements within the Nazi leadership.
+Picker noted Bormann would make him insert fictitious statements, and that Bormann wanted their notes to fit in with his own fight against the churches.
+Nilsson notes that Bormann seemed willing to pursue his anti-Christian stance behind Hitler's back.

 The office of the Deputy Führer had final approval over civil service appointments, and Bormann reviewed the personnel files and made the decisions regarding appointments.
 This power impinged on the purview of Minister of the Interior Wilhelm Frick, and was an example of the overlapping responsibilities typical of the Nazi regime.
 Bormann travelled everywhere with Hitler, including trips to Austria in 1938 after the Anschluss (the annexation of Austria into Nazi Germany), and to the Sudetenland after the signing of the Munich Agreement later that year.
 Bormann was placed in charge of organising the 1938 Nuremberg Rally, a major annual party event.

 Hitler intentionally played top party members against one another and the Nazi Party against the civil service.
 In this way, he fostered distrust, competition, and infighting among his subordinates to consolidate and maximise his own power.
 He typically did not give written orders; instead he communicated with them verbally or had them conveyed through Bormann.
 Falling out of favour with Bormann meant that access to Hitler was cut off.
 Bormann proved to be a master of intricate political infighting.
 Along with his ability to control access to Hitler, this enabled him to curtail the power of Joseph Goebbels, Göring, Himmler, Alfred Rosenberg, Robert Ley, Hans Frank, Speer, and other high-ranking officials, many of whom became his enemies.
 This ruthless and continuous infighting for power, influence, and Hitler's favour came to characterise the inner workings of the Third Reich.